Fashion / Style

 indigenous-australian-designers

 Luxury resort wear that features artworks from contemporary Indigenous Australian artists.
-Kirrikin is an aboriginal word that roughly translates as “Sunday’s best clothes”, part of the language recoded by missionaries visiting the Hunter Valley in the early 1820’s, Kirrikin is part of the Wonnarua language revitalisation.
-Kirrikin sources artists from around Australia to curate each range communicating message and intent with prints that are produced onto sustainable luxury fabrics.
+Kirrikin is an aboriginal word that roughly translates as “Sunday’s best clothes”, part of the language recoded by missionaries visiting the Hunter Valley in the early 1820’s.
+Kirrikin's mission is one that deals with the revitalisation of the Wonnarua language.
+Kirrikin sources artists from around Australia.
+Each range is curated to communicate message and intent with the prints that are produced onto luxury fabrics.
 With an expansive offering of resort wear, swimwear and accessories, you’re bound to find the right print and cut for you.

 NORTH